elabftw/elabdoc/doc/faq.rst

 ----------------------------

 As of |today| I'm still actively working on it.
 Improvements are coming in a steady flow.
 There are good chances that I will continue to do so for a few years.
 In the unlikely event I'm not able to work on it anymore, anyone can continue the work, as the source code is available and well commented.

+Since 2019, the company `Deltablot <https://www.deltablot.com>`_ exists to provide support and hosting to eLabFTW users around the world.
+This company will allow funding further development of the software thanks to an original business model: the software itself is entirely free, but the individual support, custom features development and hosting are paid options.

+If you are interested in such options, please visit this page: `Deltablot's elabftw page <https://www.deltablot.com/elabftw/>`_.

 Will I be able to import my plasmids/antibodies/whatever in the database from a Excel file?
 -------------------------------------------------------------------------------------------